node-forward/mentors/README.md

 - your rad friend who has also decided to mentor
 - [George Shank](https://github.com/taterbase) - Based out of Salt Lake City, UT.
 Happy to help with any questions, big or small.
 - [Jason Rhodes](https://github.com/jasonrhodes) - in Baltimore, MD.
 Also happy to help with questions, especially medium-sized ones.
+- [Matt Hernandez](https://github.com/fiveisprime) - in Cincinnati, OH.
+Ask me about designing and building Node.js apps and modules.

 ![mentors and mentees](http://media.giphy.com/media/AyAxcQ0DsAJzi/giphy.gif)